Strath Haven High School

 Strath Haven High School (also abbreviated as SHHS) is a four-year public high school in Wallingford, Delaware County, Pennsylvania, enrolling about 1,200 students.
 SHHS is the only high school in the Wallingford-Swarthmore School District.
-The school exhibits particular excellence in its special education program, connections to a local college and technical schools, and strong music and football programs.
-As of 2020, the current principal is Greg Hilden.
+The school exhibits particular excellence in its special education program, connections to Swarthmore College and technical schools, and strong music and football programs.
+As of 2025, the current principal is Andrew Benzing.